tml/badger/README.md

 -------------|------------------------------------------------------------------
 Client       | A person who wants to be uniquely identified at a server.
 Server       | A gathering requiring uniquely identifiable persons.
-Authority    | A storage area where Identity URLs are mapped to DSA public keys.
+Authority    | A storage area where Identity URLs are mapped to client records.
-Identity URL | A URL resolving to a client's base64-encoded DSA public key.
+Identity URL | A URL resolving to a client's record.
+Record       | A publically available object that contains a DSA public key.
 Token        | A unique piece of data issued by a server as a client invitation.
 Signature    | A client's DSA signature of a token.
 Badge        | A client-composed identity that servers can independently verify.